MM-CMS/sup-notify/README.md

 Eventually this will also be a node_module used by some other forms of front-ends (API, web front-end).

+Head to the [wiki](https://hub.joyent.com/wiki/display/support/Support+Team%3A+jpc-notify) for more information on using this tool in the JPC.

 ## Usage

 Run `jpc-notify` or `jpc-notify --help` for help.